-Explanatory notes Purpose of indicator The purpose of this indicator is to establish how detailed and ambitious the targets are that signatories have set to reduce the greenhouse gas emissions of their high-emitting sectors as part of their path towards net-zero emissions.
-This indicator is based on the Net-Zero Asset Owners Alliance (NZAOA)'s sector targets within its Target-Setting Protocol.
-In '(1) Baseline year', signatories should indicate the reference point in time against which progress will be measured.
-Additional reporting In '(2) Target to be met by', signatories should provide the deadline they have set to meet their target. guidance In '(3) Emissions included in target', signatories should indicate which emissions are included in their target.
+Explanatory notes Purpose of indicator The purpose of this indicator is to establish how detailed and ambitious the targets are that signatories have set to reduce the greenhouse gas emissions of their high-emitting sectors as part of their path towards net zero emissions.
+This indicator is based on the Net Zero Asset Owners Alliance (NZAOA)'s sector targets within its Target Setting Protocol.
+In 'Baseline year', signatories should indicate the reference point in time against which progress will be measured.
+In 'Target to be met by', signatories should provide the deadline they have set to meet their target.
+Additional reporting guidance In 'Emissions included in target', signatories should indicate which emissions are included in their target.
 There are three categories of carbon emissions: Scope 1 refers to emissions arising from company operations.
 Scope 2 refers to emissions tied to energy purchases.
 Scope 3 captures emissions from the company's supply chain and its customers' use of its products or services, including financed emissions, such as those associated with an investment portfolio.
 Financed emissions can be calculated using the standard developed by the Partnership for Carbon Accounting Financials (PCAF).

-In '(4) Methodology', signatories should provide any relevant details of the methodology followed to set this target.
-Net-zero targets should be aligned with the protocol of a science-based net-zero framework, such as the UN-convened Net-Zero Asset Owner Alliance Target Setting Protocol, the Science-Based Targets Initiative (SBTi) or the Paris Aligned Investment Framework.
+In 'Methodology', signatories should provide any relevant details of the methodology followed to set this target.
+Net zero targets should be aligned with the protocol of a science-based net zero framework, such as the UN-convened Net Zero Asset Owner Alliance Target Setting Protocol, the Science-Based Targets Initiative (SBTi) or the Paris Aligned Investment Framework.
 In this field, signatories should also describe the methodology used to calculate their Scope 1, Scope 2 and Scope 3 emissions (as relevant).

-In '(5) Metric used', signatories should select the absolute or intensity-based units in which the amounts reported in (6), (7) and/or (8) are measured.
-Signatories should use the same metric to measure the baseline, current and target amounts, as applicable.
-In '(6) Baseline amount', signatories should report the emissions amount at the baseline year.
-In '(7) Current amount (if different from baseline amount)', signatories should report the emissions amount at the end of the reporting year.
-In '(8) Targeted reduction with respect to baseline', signatories should indicate the percentage by which they aim to reduce their emissions upon their deadline or 'Target to be met by' date, compared to their 'Baseline amount'.
-In '(9) Asset classes covered', signatories should indicate the asset classes covered by each relevant sector target.
-Other resources For guidance on setting net-zero targets for high-emitting sectors, see the Net-Zero Asset Owners' Alliance (NZAOA)'s Target Setting Protocol, Second Edition.
+In 'Metric used', signatories should select the absolute or intensity-based units in which the amounts reported in (7), (8) and/or (9) are measured.
+Signatories should use the same metric to measure the baseline, current, and target amounts, as applicable.
+In 'Baseline amount', signatories should report the emissions amount at the baseline year.
+In 'Current amount (if different from baseline amount)', signatories should report the emissions amount at the end of the reporting year.
+In 'Targeted reduction with respect to baseline', signatories should indicate the percentage by which they aim to reduce their emissions upon their deadline or 'Target to be met by' date, compared to their 'Baseline amount'.
+In 'Asset classes covered', signatories should indicate the asset classes covered by each relevant sector target.
+The full list of TSP V3 asset classes (including macro-categories) is available within indicator SO 3.1 or in the Target Setting Protocol, Third Edition.
+For guidance on setting net zero targets for high-emitting sectors, see the Net Zero Asset Owners' Alliance (NZAOA)'s Target Setting Protocol, Third Edition.
+Other resources See also the guidance document to assist signatories of the UN-convened Net Zero Asset Owner Alliance (NZAOA) and Net Zero Asset Manager (NZAM) Initiative available on the PRI website.
 Logic Dependent on [SO 3] Gateway to N/A Assessment Not assessed